mcgurk/LoRa/README.md

 #### Reset
 High-Z = normal, low (>100us) = reset.
 Notice that Wemos/NodeMCU has pullup resistor for D3 and D4 and pulldown resistor for D8, so those cannot be in High-Z-state.
 Nevertheless it looks like D3 and D4 works for reset.
+#### DIO0/IRQ
+Normally low, high when active.
+DIO0 could be connected to D8, but then there is small risk that SX1276 interrupt is triggered when ESP8266 resets itself.
+Then D8 would be up and ESP8266 would not boot.

 ### Wemos/NodeMCU pinout